 Comparing Fractions

 In this lesson, you will learn about comparing fractions.
-Before you start this lesson, I recommend that you study or review my lesson about fractions
+Before you start this lesson, I recommend that you study or review my lesson about fractions.
+You could also take the quiz below to see how well you can compare two fractions.

-Before I show you two ways to compare fractions, you will need to learn the following.
+Before I show you two ways to compare fractions, you will need to understand the meaning of cross product, the inequality sign, and common denominator.

-Cross product: The answer obtained by multiplying the numerator of one fraction by the denominator of another
+The cross product is the answer obtained by multiplying the numerator of one fraction by the denominator of another.
+For instance, how do we get the cross products of the two fractions below?

 We can do 2 × 6 = 12 and 3 × 5 = 15.